thefella/thefella.github.io/Faroe Islands/_posts/2016-05-14-faroe-islands-may-2016.md

 [//]: # Greg Quote
-{% include quote.html quote="Driving no more than an hour can get you to almost any corner of the archipeleco; leaving more time to shoot!" cite="Greg Annandale" image="/assets/img/faroes/greg_drone_still.jpg" wow="fadeInLeft" %}
+{% include quote.html quote="Driving no more than an hour can get you to almost any corner of the archipelago; leaving more time to shoot!" cite="Greg Annandale" image="/assets/img/faroes/greg_drone_still.jpg" wow="fadeInLeft" %}

 [//]: # FAQ